solo-io/gloo/docs/content/installation/gateway/development/docker-compose-consul/_index.md

 ## Configuring Upstream and Virtual Services

-The next step is to expose the Pet Store's API through the Gloo Edge gateway.
+The next step is to expose the Pet Store's API through the gateway.
 We will do this by creating a service on Consul that Gloo Edge will use as an *Upstream*.
 Then we will create a *Virtual Service* on Gloo Edge with a routing rule.
 The configuration data for the *Virtual Service* will be stored in Consul.

 To create the service on Consul, we need to get the IP address of the `petstore` container.
 The command below retrieves the IP address and then creates a JSON file with information about the Pet Store application.
 The JSON file will be submitted to Consul to create the service.